ilya-khorev/IK.Imager/README.md

 2) Providing binary data as a part of multipart/form-data:
 ![](docs/UploadImageRequest.png)

+#### Partitioning
+When uploading an image, it is necessary to specify a partition key.
+This key is needed for Cosmos DB, which is used as metadata storage in this project.
+Partitioning is a way to scale incoming data and keep performance very high, so it's very important to select an appropriate partition key for your images.
+It's recommended to use something meaningful, for example:
+1) Let's say you want to store images from different websites.
+In this case, as a partition key, you may select a web site name, where the images are originally hosted.
+2) Another example would be to store product images of a particular shop.
+In this case, you might consider using a combination of shop id and some text phrase as a partition key, such as "shop_234".

 ### Image Validation
 Before the image is saved to the data storage, it's being checked for the image size, dimensions, and format.